mvpoirier/StudentExemplars/README.md

-# StudentExemplars
+# Student Examples
-Samples of work from students I've taught in the past.
+Select samples of work from students I've taught in the past.